bartificer/programming-by-stealth/docs/pbs48.md

 ## A Closer Look at `this`

 I firmly believe that the `this` keyword is one of the most challenging things for novice programmers to get their heads around.
-When you get fluent at programming you’ll intuitively get what `this` will mean in any given context, but, if someone asks you to explain it in one sentence, or even one paragraph, you’ll be totally flummoxed.
+When you get fluent at programming, you’ll intuitively get what `this` will mean in any given context, but, if someone asks you to explain it in one sentence, or even one paragraph, you’ll be totally flummoxed.
 With my excuses made up front, I’m going to try explain the `this` keyword as best as I can.

-Firstly, **`this` only makes sense within functions**, so, when talking about `this`, we will always be talking about it from the point of view of the function it’s being used within.
+Firstly, **`this` only makes sense within functions**.
+So, when talking about `this`, we will always be talking about it from the point of view of the function it’s being used within.

 Secondly, **`this` is a placeholder**, and its value is determined at the moment a function is executed.
-If the same function executes multiple times, its this placeholder can have a different value each time.
+If the same function executes multiple times, its `this` placeholder can have a different value each time.
 What determines that value?
 Context, or more specifically, the way in which the function is invoked (much more on this shortly).

 At various points in this series I’ve described functions as blackboxes with the arguments forming the inputs, and the return value the outputs.
 To understand `this` you need to broaden the analogy to allow for two separate types of input — the arguments object, and the value of `this`.